 We have taken into account all possible criteria such as the amount of CO2 emitted when electricity is produced or fuel is burnt, as well as the carbon impact of resource extraction for batteries or of building a power plant.

 We find out that electric cars in Europe emit, on average, more than 3 times less CO2 than equivalent petrol cars.

 In the worst case scenario, an electric car with a battery produced in China and driven in Poland still emits 37% less CO2 than petrol.
 And in the best case scenario, an electric car with a battery produced in Sweden and driven in Sweden can emit 83% less than petrol.

 We also see that electric cars bought in 2030 will reduce CO2 emissions four-fold thanks to an EU grid relying more and more on renewables.

 This tool will be updated as new data is available.
-For more information about the way we selected and compiled data, please read our briefing and FAQ at the bottom of this page.
+For more information about the way we selected and compiled data, please read the attached briefing and FAQ.